-Don Hedeker, Professor of Public Health Sciences (Biostatistics)
+Don Hedeker: Professor of Public Health Sciences (Biostatistics) Department of Public Health Sciences.

 Professor Hedeker’s main area of expertise is in the development and use of advanced statistical methods for clustered and longitudinal data, with particular emphasis on mixed-effects models for intensive longitudinal data including data from ecological momentary assessment (EMA).
 He is the primary author of four freeware computer programs for mixed-effects analysis: MIXREG for normal-theory models, MIXOR for dichotomous and ordinal outcomes, MIXNO for nominal outcomes, and MIXPREG for counts.